ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-tango-controls/src/tutorial_qumbiatango_app.md

 \li cumbia-tango
 \li cumbia-qtcontrols
 \li qumbia-tango-controls
-\li qumbia-plugins/qt-designer, including
+\li qumbia-plugins/qt-designer
-\li qumbia-plugins/qt-designer/cuuimake, the tool to process ui, pro, h and cpp files and
+\li qumbia-apps/cuuimake, the tool to process ui, pro, h and cpp files and
-\li qumbia-plugins/qt-designer/qumbiaprojectwizard, the tool to create a new cumbia project
+\li qumbia-apps/qumbiaprojectwizard, the tool to create a new cumbia project

 ### Create a new qumbia tango application